lammps/lammps/doc/src/Errors_messages.rst

 *Cannot yet use KSpace solver with grid with comm style tiled* This is current restriction in LAMMPS.

-*Cannot yet use comm_style tiled with multi-mode comm* Self-explanatory.

-*Cannot yet use comm_style tiled with triclinic box* Self-explanatory.

 *Cannot yet use compute tally with Kokkos*
    This feature is not yet supported.